WeeknightMVP/c9.ide.language.cryptol/README.md

 # c9.ide.language.cryptol

 This is an experimental [Cloud9 IDE](https://c9.io) plugin for [Cryptol](https://cryptol.net), a domain-specific language for cryptography.

 ## Prerequisites

-This plugin works with the [legacy](https://c9.io) or [AWS](https://aws.amazon.com/cloud9) Cloud9 IDE.
+This plugin should work with the [legacy](https://c9.io) or [AWS](https://aws.amazon.com/cloud9) Cloud9 IDE.

 ## Installation

 Instructions for loading Cloud9 plugins are provided in [this Cloud9 community post](https://community.c9.io/t/distributing-and-installing-custom-cloud9-plugins/15168).
-As this experimental plugin has not yet been published to a CDN, it can be installed locally:
+However, this experimental plugin has not yet been published to a CDN, and the package built via `c9 build` cannot currently be loaded into the initialization script.
+On legacy Cloud9, the `package.json` can be loaded directly:

   1. Upload this top-level `/cryptol` plugin folder into `~/.c9/plugins`.